In this section

 Protecting patient privacy and securing electronic health information is a shared responsibility.
 Adherence to privacy and security standards fosters patient trust.
 It assures patients that their electronic health information — while under your control — will remain confidential, accurate, and secure.
 This creates an environment where patients are more willing to share their health information, which gives clinicians a more complete picture of patients’ overall health.
-Together, providers and their patients can make more-informed decisions.
+Together, clinicians and their patients can make more-informed decisions.

 Health information breaches can have serious consequences for your organization.
 Security breaches can:

 - Harm patients